Nevada’s highways lead to some of the most incredible destinations in the entire world.

 Straddling the Nevada-California border, Lake Tahoe is a prime destination to visit in order to experience the Silver State’s alpine region.
 If you’re traveling during the warmer months, you’ll love playing around in the lake, with boating, kayaking, swimming, and canoeing being just a few of the activities on offer.

 Come winter, snowy activities become the stars of the show, including skiing, ice-skating, and snowboarding!
-See over complete guide to enjoying Lake Tahoe in the winter.

 If you have a bit more time left to explore, these two destinations are wonderful additions to your Nevada road trip in order to get to know the state’s more remote destinations.
 Both stops require significant detours, but they’re definitely worth visiting if time isn’t an issue!